Lamyne/QoE-Dataset-VLC-Indicators/README.md

 The structure of the repository is as follows:

-    data: Open dataset containing one dataset with subjective scores and rattings values.
+   - data: Open dataset containing one dataset with subjective scores and rattings values.

-    configs: Configurations used in the testbed
+   - configs: Configurations used in the testbed.

-    scripts: Utility scripts to plot charcteristics
+   - scripts: Utility scripts to plot charcteristics.

 This work is proposed to describe and to share a subjective  QoE  dataset  that  assess  YouTube  video  quality in  controlled